Type Condition

 Each trial will compensate patients a different amount, but $50-100 for each visit is a fairly common range for Phase 2–4 trials (Phase 1 trials often pay substantially more).
 Further, most trials will cover the costs of a travel to-and-from the clinic.

-How do clinical trials in Edwards, CO work?
+How do clinical trials in Colorado work?

 How do I participate in a study as a "healthy volunteer"?

 Not all studies recruit healthy volunteers: usually, Phase 1 studies do.
-Participating as a healthy volunteer means you will go to a research facility in Edwards, CO several times over a few days or weeks to receive a dose of either the test treatment or a "placebo," which is a harmless substance that helps researchers compare results.
+Participating as a healthy volunteer means you will go to a research facility in Colorado several times over a few days or weeks to receive a dose of either the test treatment or a "placebo," which is a harmless substance that helps researchers compare results.
 You will have routine tests during these visits, and you'll be compensated for your time and travel, with the number of appointments and details varying by study.

 What does the "phase" of a clinical trial mean?